 Collagen treatment can be combined with other cosmetic procedures, including botulinum toxin injections and laser resurfacing.

-Since injectable bovine collagen is derived from cows it may cause allergic reactions.
+Since injectable bovine collagen is derived from cows, it may cause allergic reactions.
 Approximately 3% of the population is allergic to bovine collagen; these individuals should not receive these implants.
 Human collagen is a better choice in the following circumstances:

 To see if you are eligible for bovine collagen replacement therapy you will require one or two skin tests.
 No skin test is necessary for human collagen as allergic reactions are very unlikely.

-Procedure for collagen skin test
+Procedure for a collagen skin test

 Procedure for collagen replacement treatments